github/docs/data/reusables/repositories/section-links.md

 TEXT

-This is how you would link to that section: [Link Text](#thisll--be-a-helpful-section-about-the-greek-letter-Θ).
+A link to that section: [Link Text](#thisll--be-a-helpful-section-about-the-greek-letter-Θ).
 ```

 Multiple headings sharing the same text: